Updated 3 weeks ago

 Sun exposure and climate

 Solar panels need sunlight to generate electricity.
-You can install fewer solar panels to cover your electricity bills if you live somewhere with lots of sunshine.
+If you live somewhere with lots of sunshine, you can install fewer solar panels to cover your electricity bills.

 For example, one 400-watt solar panel in Arizona can produce almost 90 kWh of electricity in one month.
 That same panel could only generate 36 kWh in Alaska.

-If your panels will get shaded at any point of the day, they can’t generate electricity.
-So, you may need to install a few more panels on a shady roof or cut down overhanging trees to ensure your panels can produce the most electricity.
+So, you may need to install a few more panels on a shady roof or cut down overhanging trees to ensure your solar panel system can produce the most electricity possible.

 Roof angle and direction